 In addition to prosecuting crimes, the District Attorney's Office has the responsibility of investigating and prosecuting illegal actions committed against consumers through the Consumer and Environmental Protection Division.
-The Division also prosecutes crimes of Insurance Fraud, Workers' Compensation Fraud and Urban Auto Fraud.
+The Division also prosecutes crimes of Insurance Fraud, Workers' Compensation Fraud, and Urban Auto Fraud.
 Illegal acts resulting in harm to the environment are also investigated and prosecuted.

 The Office responds to complaints by consumers of alleged fraud and those who have been victims of unfair business practices.
-Currently, a consumer contacts the District Attorney's Office and lodges a verbal complaint.
-The Staff mails a Consumer Fraud Complaint Form to the consumer who completes it and returns it by mail with supporting documentation.
+Currently, a consumer contacts the District Attorney's Office and lodges a complaint.
 The Investigative staff initiates and completes an investigation, presenting it to a Deputy District Attorney for action.